janaagaard75/janaagaard75.github.io/_posts/drafts/categorizing-code-comments.md

 ## What-Comments

-Code comments that explain what the code does can almist always be made redudant with a simple refacoting of the code.
+Code comments that explain what the code does can almost always be made redundant with a simple refactoring of the code.
 You should strive to write self-documenting code instead of using what-comments.

-Example: Header-type commments.
+Example: Header-type comments.

 Rename a method.
 Introduce a variable.